AdityaMulgundkar/webdev-internship-challenge/README.md

 [//]: # (Placeholder for a status badge)

 **Note:** This is a hiring test for a web development internship.
-Basic knowledge of HTML/CSS & experience in some programming language is assumed.
+Basic knowledge of HTML/CSS & experience in some programming language is a prerequisite.

 ## Idea